-26. (1) A reporting counterparty to a derivative involving a local counterparty must report, or cause to be reported, the data required to be reported under this Part to a recognized trade repository.
+- 26. (1) A reporting counterparty to a derivative involving a local counterparty must report, or cause to be reported, the data required to be reported under this Part to a recognized trade repository. - (2) Despite subsection (1), if no recognized trade repository accepts the data required to be reported under this Part, the reporting counterparty must electronically report the data required to be reported under this Part to the regulator or securities regulatory authority. - (3) A reporting counterparty satisfies the reporting obligation in respect of a derivative required to be reported under subsection (1) if each of the following applies: - (a) one of the following applies to the derivative: - (i) the derivative is required to be reported solely because a counterparty to the derivative is a local counterparty under subparagraph (a)(i) of the definition of "local counterparty" and that local counterparty does not conduct business in the local jurisdiction other than incidental to being organized under the laws of the local jurisdiction; - (ii) the derivative is required to be reported solely because a counterparty to the derivative is a local counterparty under paragraph (c) of the definition of "local counterparty"; - (b) the derivative is reported to a recognized trade repository under one or more of the following: - (i) Manitoba Securities Commission Rule 91-507(i) Multilateral

-- (2) Despite subsection (1), if no recognized trade repository accepts the data required to be reported under this Part, the reporting counterparty must electronically report the data required to be reported under this Part to the regulator or securities regulatory authority. - (3) A reporting counterparty satisfies the reporting obligation in respect of a derivative required to be reported under subsection (1) if each of the following applies: - (a) one of the following applies to the derivative: - (i) the derivative is required to be reported solely because a counterparty to the derivative is a local counterparty under subparagraph (a)(i) of the definition of "local counterparty" and that local counterparty does not conduct business in the local jurisdiction other than incidental to being organized under the laws of the local jurisdiction; - (ii) the derivative is required to be reported solely because a counterparty to the derivative is a local counterparty under paragraph (c) of the definition of "local counterparty"; - (b) the derivative is reported to a recognized trade repository under one or more of the following: - (i) Manitoba Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting, as amended from time to time; - (ii) Ontario Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting, as amended from time to time; - (iii) Quebec Regulation 91-507 respecting trade repositories and derivatives data reporting, as amended from time to time; - (c) the reporting counterparty instructs the recognized trade repository referred to in paragraph (b) to provide the regulator or securities regulatory authority with access to the derivatives data that it is required to report under this Instrument and otherwise uses its best efforts to provide the regulator or securities regulatory authority with access to such derivatives data. - (4) A reporting counterparty must report all derivatives data relating to a derivative to the same recognized trade repository to which an initial report was made. - (5) A reporting counterparty must not submit derivatives data that is false or misleading to a recognized trade repository. - (6) A reporting counterparty must report an error or omission in the derivatives data it has reported as soon as practicable after discovery of the error or omission and, in any
+Instrument 96-101 Trade Repositories and Derivatives Data Reporting, as amended from time to time, if reported under the requirements of a jurisdiction other than the local jurisdiction; - (ii) Manitoba Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting, as amended from time to time; - (ii) (iii) Ontario Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting, as amended from time to time; - (iiiv) Quebec Québec Regulation 91-507 respecting trade repositories and derivatives data reporting, as amended from time to time; - (v) the trade reporting law of a foreign jurisdiction listed in Appendix B; - (c) the reporting counterparty instructs the recognized trade repository referred to in paragraph (b) to provide the regulator or securities regulatory authority with access to the derivatives data that it is required to reportreported under this Instrument paragraph (b) and otherwise uses its best efforts to provide the regulator or securities regulatory authority with access to such derivatives data.

-- event, no later than the end of the business day following the day of discovery of the error or omission. - (7) A local counterparty, other than the reporting counterparty, must notify the reporting counterparty of an error or omission with respect to derivatives data relating to a derivative to which it is a counterparty as soon as practicable after discovery of the error or omission and, in any event, no later than the end of the business day following the day of discovery of the error or omission. - (8) If a local counterparty to a derivative that is required to be reported under this Instrument and is cleared through a reporting clearing agency has specified a recognized trade repository to which derivatives data in relation to the derivative is to be reported, the reporting clearing agency must report the derivatives data to that recognized trade repository.
+- (4) A reporting counterparty must report all derivatives data relating to a derivative to the same recognized trade repository to which an initial report was made. - (5) A reporting counterparty must not submit derivatives data that is false or misleading to a recognized trade repository. - (6) A reporting counterparty must report an error or omission in the derivatives data it has reported as soon as practicable after discovery of the error or omission and, in any event, no later than the end of the business day following the day of discovery of the error or omission. - (7) A local counterparty, other than the reporting counterparty, must notify the reporting counterparty of an error or omission with respect to derivatives data relating to a derivative to which it is a counterparty as soon as practicable after discovery of the error or omission and, in any event, no later than the end of the business day following the day of discovery of the error or omission. - (8) If a local counterparty to a derivative that is required to be reported under this Instrument and is cleared through a reporting clearing agency has specified a recognized trade repository to which derivatives data in relation to the derivative is to be reported, the reporting clearing agency must report the derivatives data to that recognized trade repository.